gymshark/ios-stack-kit/README.md

 ## Use of result builders

-With the power of result builders we can also add conditional paramaters and add things such as compact maps and for loops easily.
-This makes writing coding features that little bit eaier.
+With the power of result builders, we can also add conditional parameters and add things such as compact maps and for loops easily.
+This makes writing coding features a little bit easier.
 Some use cases might be, Feature Toggling, Hiding Views, easily applying arrays to the stacks.

 ---